wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 1. Upload the entire *woocommerce-terrytsang-fbsharelike* folder to the */wp-content/plugins/* directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. If you want to use your own facebook app id for the plugin, go to Admin left sidebar menu 'FbShareLike' and update the option.
+3. If you want to use your own facebook app id for the plugin or position of the button, go to Admin left sidebar menu 'FbShareLike' and update the option.
 Or else, just use default option.
 4. That's it.
 You're ready to go and cheers!

 == Screenshots ==